Belartale/burst-generate-files/README.md

 ![Image interface](https://user-images.githubusercontent.com/33392042/189359666-be15cce3-133a-444d-a57d-33fb16033f78.png)

 ### `templates`
-This is array for options to generate files.
+This is array for settings to generate files.
 For only the function `CLIGen`.

 ### `stringsReplacers`
-This is the string which will replace.
+This is the string or array with strings which will replace.
 But if you use the function `customGen`, `stringsReplacers` is object or array, example:
 ```typescript
 stringsReplacers: [
     {